Are Flea Prevention Treatments Safe for Dogs?

 Health issues resulting from fleas on dogs should not be worse than the flea prevention treatments themselves.
 This is why pet owners need to do their own homework on which product is best for their pets.
 However, after analyzing the many adverse effects dogs were having when using chemically derived flea prevention products, both the FDA and EPA conducted studies and issued stricter guidelines.
 Are flea prevention treatments safe for dogs is a growing concern and many reports are indicating some are not.

-“In spring 2009, EPA noticed an increase in pet incidents being reported involving spot-on pesticide products for pets.
+“In spring 2009, the EPA noticed an increase in pet incidents being reported involving spot-on pesticide products for pets.
 EPA received a large amount of bad pet reaction information reported to the companies that hold registrations for these products.
 EPA formed a veterinarian team with the Food and Drug Administration’s Center for Veterinary Medicine (CVM) and Canada’s Pest Management Regulatory Agency (PMRA) to review this information.
 The team studied incidents involving cats and dogs, looked at the ingredients, studied labeling, and discussed data needs for the future to improve analyses and regulation.”

 The findings were significant enough that the EPA made changes in how the spot-on products are regulated including labeling and how companies report data on pet incidences.